 Despite their significant advantages in economies of scale, larger companies also have a liability which can become significant in the emerging Digital Age.
 Because of their size, large companies have many more layers of bureaucracy and formality.
 Each of those layers in a larger organization is a delay in decision-making and innovation, particularly when the changes being contemplated are significant and impact a company’s business model, pricing, supply and/or delivery chain.
 Every middle manager who must “run an idea up the flagpole” is delayed from implementing that idea, and frequently, even if approval is received, it may be encumbered with parameters or edicts about the approach.

 There is a reason that “my hands are tied” and “one hand tied behind my back” are in such common usage in large corporations.
-Dilbert has massive popularity because many corporate employees see their organizations even in its most far-fetched scenes.
+Dilbert once gained massive popularity because many corporate employees saw their organizations even in its most far-fetched scenes.

 Small and midsize companies stand in stark contrast, and we believe strongly that Innovation can enable a balancing of the scales of economic power.
 While they lack the economies of scale of their larger competitors, small companies have the significant advantage of nimbleness.
 In past years prior to the Information Revolution, this was not enough of an asset to counterbalance the benefits of scale, and we saw an inevitable march in the worldwide economy toward consolidation of enormous corporations, checked only by anti-trust legislation and breakups like Standard Oil and Bell Telephone.

 The arrival of new Digital technologies turbocharges nimbleness significantly, and enables a balance of power via Disruption.